-That’s why you need to eat plenty of protein and strength train during periods of weight loss, so most of the weight you’ll lose will be fat while retaining the muscle you have.
+That’s why you need to eat plenty of protein and strength train when you’re in a calorie deficit – so you lose fat while retaining your hard-earned muscle mass.

 The other important point about protein and fat loss: protein will help you stay full.

-If you’re trying to reduce your calorie intake to lose weight, keeping your hunger at bay will be really important.
+If you’re trying to lose weight, keeping your hunger at bay will be critical.
 Luckily, studies have found that those on a high-protein diet tend to eat fewer calories overall.

-If you can’t seem to lose weight, eating plenty of protein needs to be part of your plan.
+If you can’t seem to lose weight, start eating plenty of protein!

 Are you currently on a weight-loss mission?